cc0407/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
-showcasing Conway's Game of Life in java!
+Showcasing Conway's Game of Life in java!

 ## How to Run
 - install newest version of JRE